 - Do not allow the leather to absorb moisture.
 If rain is anticipated, bring an umbrella with you when you go out.
 Allow your leather to air dry if it becomes too moist.
 To avoid cracking, never use a hairdryer or leave the leather out in direct sunlight.

-- Abrasives should be kept away from leather items as it may scrape and destroy your well-manufactured leather goods.
-Keep your leather away from sharp edges, hefty jewelry, and ornate apparel.
+- Abrasives should be kept away from leather items, as they may scrape and destroy your well-manufactured leather goods.
+Keep your leather away from sharp edges, hefty jewellery, and ornate apparel.

 - Avoid storing excess articles in your leather bags or purses.
 Leather is skin, and once stretched, it will not return to its former shape.

 - Keep the leather items in a cool, dry location.
-Keep in mind that properly preserving your leather is one of the greatest methods to keep its superb finish.
+Keep in mind that properly preserving your leather is one of the best ways to keep its superb finish.
 Put your leather items in a dust bag.
 You may also use bubble wrap to keep your leather purses in shape when not in use.

-- Keep your leather products in a cool, dry environment to avoid mold development, drying, cracking, and fading.
+- Keep your leather products in a cool, dry environment to avoid mould development, drying, cracking, and fading.

 - To avoid dryness and cracking, use oils and waxes.
-If you notice that your leather products are starting to dry out, crack, or flake, it's time to moisturize them.
-There are several leather moisturizers available, and selecting the wrong one might cause more damage than healing.
+If you notice that your leather products are starting to dry out, crack, or flake, it's time to moisturise them.
+There are several leather moisturisers available, and selecting the wrong one might cause more damage than healing.

 - Avoid stuffing the bags with newspaper.
 Because leather is soft by nature, it will stretch out of shape over time.
-To sustain its original shape, it's critical to keep and reuse the given filling, or to substitute a soft material — such as polyester or even cotton towels.
-Never use newspapers as a stuffing replacement since they can stain the insides of your bags, especially if they are light-colored or unlined.
+To sustain its original shape, it's critical to keep and reuse the given filling or to substitute a soft material, such as polyester or even cotton towels.
+Never use newspapers as a stuffing replacement since they can stain the insides of your bags, especially if they are light-coloured or unlined.

 Here are some of the facts to consider for specific leather goods:

 Keep cedar wood shoe trees in your leather shoes (especially dress shoes) while you aren't wearing them.
-This preserves the form, minimizes wrinkles, and absorbs excess moisture/odors naturally.
+This preserves the form, minimises wrinkles, and naturally absorbs excess moisture and odours.
 Dress shoes should be cleaned and polished on a more frequent basis.
-Daily wear boots don't require as much care, but they should be cleaned bi-weekly and conditioned every six months, based on the climate of the place.
+Daily-wear boots don't require as much care, but they should be cleaned biweekly and conditioned every six months, based on the climate of the place.

 The key thing to remember here is to prevent overfilling leather bags and wallets.
 Leather will not return to its former shape after it has been deformed.
-Bags often require less care than shoes since they do not take the same battering as footwear.
-However, clean them down on a regular basis and condition them bi-yearly.
+Bags often require less care than shoes since they do not take the same beating as footwear.
+However, clean them down on a regular basis and condition them biannually.

-To summarize, make sure you have a proper routine to keep your leather products fresh and squeaky clean.
-And it is a must to buy products after reading all the specifications as different leathers have different properties and you need proper care for that.
+To summarise, make sure you have a proper routine to keep your leather products fresh and squeaky clean.
+And it is a must to buy products after reading all the specifications, as different leathers have different properties and you need proper care for those.